 around (aka soft snakes apparently).
 Plus there are a couple of games dotted around like a memory game, spot the difference and tic-tac-toe.

 Personally, I think this is really going to come into its own during school days.
 It’s a very good alternative to other soft plays and it’s cheaper as well.
-Also, if you have a mixed age of children, like I do, then the older ones can go bowling or go-karting and the smallest ones can be in here. ***FYI on Tuesdays it’s £5 per person for two games of bowling***
+Also, if you have a mixed age of children, like I do, then the older ones can go bowling or go-karting and the smallest ones can be in here.
+Their new private karaoke pods are now open as well.
+Click here to read the full review.

 The prices are for a 90 minute session, which will be enforced when it’s busy.
 It’s an unsupervised area so parents/carers must supervise the children at all times.